On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Exact formula for stress tensor correlators in ABJM

 where $k=k_1+\dots+k_n$ with $k_1, \dots, k_n\in\mathbb{N}$.
 This version of the Ward identity is very useful for calculating correlation functions and extracting CFT data.
 For instance, the r.h.s. can be evaluated exactly with localization, and related to the non-trivial CFT data stored in the l.h.s..
-A relevant application of this method is the evaluation of the coefficients of the string theory and M-theory action beyond the SUGRA limit \cite{Agmon:2017xes, Binder:2019mpb, Binder:2020ckj}.
+A remarkable physical application of this method is the evaluation of the coefficients of the string theory and M-theory action beyond the SUGRA limit \cite{Agmon:2017xes, Binder:2019mpb, Binder:2020ckj}.

 The localization formula for topological correlations function in UV gauge theories of \cite{Dedushenko:2016jxl} gives a highly non-trivial consistency check.
 According to \cite{Dedushenko:2016jxl}, topological correlators are captured by a quadratic quantum mechanics.
-The resulting 1d action $S_\sigma[Q\,,\tilde{Q}]$ is coupled to the standard matrix model arising from the usual localization scheme for the vector multiplet.
-The quantum mechanics' fundamental fields $Q,\,\tilde{Q}$ of the effective theory are identified with the twisted translated operators built out of the hypermultiplet (seef Eq.~\eqref{higgsop}).
+The resulting 1d action $S_\sigma[Q\,,\tilde{Q}]$ is coupled via a mass term to the standard matrix model arising from the usual localization scheme for the vector multiplet.
+The quantum mechanics' fundamental fields $Q,\,\tilde{Q}$ of the effective theory are identified with the twisted translated operators built out of the hypermultiplet (see Eq.~\eqref{higgsop}).
 Now we turn on the mass deformation of Eq.~\eqref{massdef}.
 The localized expression gets modified by adding a 1d mass term for the 1d action

 where $T^A$ are the generators of the flavor symmetry in the proper representation.
 The operators $J^A(\varphi)\equiv - \tilde{Q}(\varphi)T^A Q(\varphi)$ are the twisted operators $J^A(\varphi) $ is nothing but the lowest component of the current multiplet coupled to the background vector field.
 Then, derivatives w.r.t. to $m$ reproduces \eqref{conjecture}.